.com for Murder: Release

+After being screened at various film festivals between 2001 and 2002, it was released on DVD on January 14, 2003.
+In February 2023, Arrow Films released it for the first time on Blu-ray, and distributed by Metro-Goldwyn-Mayer.

+Reception

 Felix Vasquez Jr. of Cinema Crazed deemed it a "terrible remake of Rear Window", full of clichés and illogical.
 He said that Sheridan's and Daltrey's talent was lost through mis-casting and disliked Mastorakis' unrealistic portrayal of computers.

+Joshua Errett of Now panned the film, writing: "An all-star cast of Huey Lewis, Roger Daltrey, Nicollette Sheridan and Nastassja Kinski is wasted in this completely unwatchable date-site sexual thriller."